 Do I Have to Turn Over My Firearms?

 During the review of the matter, the court will determine whether the subject of a domestic violence restraining order has possession of a firearm.
 If so, the person is required by law to surrender it immediately upon request of a law enforcement officer or within 24 hours.
 Law enforcement will provide you with a receipt for the firearm that they take into their possession.
 The failure to turn over a firearm is a separate offense.
 A hearing may take place to ensure that the guns are turned over.
 If you do not turn over the firearm on your own, the law allows law enforcement to seek a search warrant.

 During the immediate police call in reference to domestic violence, law enforcement must note whether a firearm was utilized as part of the incident.
 If a firearm is present, the police will confiscate it for a period of at least 48 hours.
 If the firearm is not retained as part of evidence, and if the gun is possessed legally, it must be returned to the owner no later than five days after confiscation, as long as the owner has legal authority of possession.

 Those who are convicted of some domestic violence crimes are required to relinquish or sell their firearms within a period of time specified in their case.
 Pursuant to California Proposition 63, those convicted of domestic violence crimes must provide proof that they complied with the background check requirement.
 A search warrant may be executed in cases where someone failed to give up their gun voluntarily or upon request.
 Failure to comply with a court order can be used in other cases, such as in the determination of child visitation.

 If you are facing domestic violence charges, it is helpful to seek an experienced attorney.
-Contact our legal team at David Lehr Law, at (805) 477-0070 for a free initial case evaluation.
+Contact our legal team at Strongest Defense, at (805) 477-0070 for a free initial case evaluation.